endurodave/AsyncMulticastDelegateModern/README.md

 <p>This article documents a modern C++ implementation of asynchronous delegates.
 The library implements anonymous synchronous and asynchronous function callbacks.
 The target function is invoked with all arguments on the registrar 's desired thread of control.</p>

 <p>The previous article I wrote entitled "<a href="https://www.codeproject.com/Articles/1160934/Asynchronous-Multicast-Delegates-in-Cplusplus">Asynchronous Multicast Delegates in C++</a>" built under C++03.
 This "modern" version uses C++17 features.
 Variadic templates and template metaprogramming improve library usability and significantly reduces the source code line count.
-While the basic idea between the articles is similar, this new version is a complete re-write.</p>
+While the basic idea between the articles is similar, this new version is a complete rewrite.</p>

-<p>I've created four versions of the "asynchronous callback" idea; three C++ versions and one C version.
-See the <strong>References</strong> section at the end of the article for links to the other implementations.</p>

 <h2>Introduction</h2>